fleetbase/docs/docs/getting-started/install/install-from-source.md

 sudo systemctl enable redis.service
 ```

-### Clone Fleetbase
+### 8. Clone Fleetbase
 ```bash
 git clone git@github.com:fleetbase/fleetbase.git /fleetbase cd /fleetbase
 ```

-### Configure Fleetbase API
+### 9. Configure Fleetbase API

 To successfully set up Fleetbase, you need to configure various settings through environment variables.
 These variables will enable you to tailor the behavior of the Fleetbase system to fit your deployment environment.
+You can read more about configuration in the [configuration section](/getting-started/configuration) of this guide.

 #### Step 1: Access the Configuration File